Manojgowda898/cybersecurity_threat_detection/README.md

 ---

 ## 📜 License

 This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-Please check [Contributing Guidelines](CONTRIBUTING.md).
+Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting issues or pull requests.

 ---

 ## 🙌 Acknowledgements

 - scikit-learn team for ML algorithms
 - TensorFlow/PyTorch community
 - Flask-SocketIO developers